Y Pwyllgor Cyllid

 We then get an opportunity to talk to them about it, usually on the same day, if we've got any technical questions that we want to raise with them.
 So, in that sense, they do share quite a lot of information with us, but what they're doing, effectively, is just applying the rules as they're set out, so there's not usually much in the way of a surprise there.
 There are occasionally things in there that we need to follow up because we can't quite understand what rule they've applied, but generally, it's reasonably clear.

-And then, in terms of what they put in the public domain, its a fairly recent innovation that the Treasury now publishes a set of tables that they call the block grant transparency report, I think, which they do on an annual basis.
+And then, in terms of what they put in the public domain, it's a fairly recent innovation that the Treasury now publishes a set of tables that they call the block grant transparency report, I think, which they do on an annual basis.
 They last did that last July, so we'd expect them to be doing another one of those fairly soon, I suppose, which again sets out, for each fiscal event, the changes in the block grants for the devolved Governments and the block grant adjustments.
 It sets those out, again, in a reasonable amount of detail.

 That's very much after the event, yes.